Strolling around Salvador, Bahia, Brazil

 Solar do Unhao, Salvador di Bahia

-Solar do Unhao, Salvador, Bahia
+Solar do Unhao in Salvador, Bahia, Brazil.

 Then something impressive: A Bahiana lady welcomed us and a maître dressed with a black suit and a bow tie led us through small stone rooms to a table next to a window that looked down to the rocks.
 The Capoeira dance has its roots in Africa.
 During the slavery years the hands of the slaves were chained and when they quarreled, they had to fight with their feet.
 The fight later became a dance.
 At the fast pace of the drums, they raise their legs with rapid movements trying to hit their opponent.
 Two dancers were really beaten up and had to withdraw.